GSL / All offers / Restoration of a dissolved British Virgin Islands (BVI) company.

 Dissolution of a BVI company

-The dissolution of a BVI company occurs either voluntarily (by decision of the shareholders and following a certain procedure) or automatically after the publication by the Registrar of Companies of the relevant notice in the Gazette (where the company did not pay the renewal and government fees)*.
+The dissolution of a BVI company occurs either voluntarily (by decision of the shareholders and following a certain procedure) or automatically after the publication by the Registrar of Corporate Affairs of the relevant notice in the Gazette (where the company did not pay the renewal and government fees)*.

 *Previously, this happened after 7 years of the company’s being struck off (for non-payment of the government fee).
 From 1 January 2023, new rules apply whereby the automatic dissolution occurs much quicker: a company is deemed dissolved on the date of publication of the official notice of it being struck off the register.